chandlerNick/BHT_BI_WiSe2425/README.md

 # BHT_BI_WiSe2425
-In this repo we have both the task 1 and task 2 files associated with our project.
+In this repo we have both the task 1 and task 2 directories associated with our projects.
+Consult TASK_BI.pdf for the details.

 Refer to the Task1 directory for the presentation due 3.12.24